glaukon-ariston/DIY-Telescope-Dobson-114mm/README.md

 The Super Plossl 26mm eyepiece is made out of 25mm-to-20mm [PP-R pipe fitting](http://www.pprpipefittings.com/), a [film canister](https://www.aliexpress.com/af/film-canister.html?SearchText=film+canister&origin=n&jump=afs) and an [eypiece lens set](https://www.surplusshed.com/pages/item/L1714.html) from Surplus Shed (two achromats and one DCX).
 The spacers for the lenses are cut from the film canister and fixed with a dab of superglue.

 ## Finder
+The eyepiece and the objective lens are taken from a broken binoculars.
+The new tube is a PVC electrical conduit.
+Made to fit using some blue eletrical tape and a little bit of hot gun persuasion.
 <img src="images/IMG_20181113_213300.jpg" width="300px" hspace="1em" /> <img src="images/IMG_20181113_213512.jpg" width="300px" hspace="1em" />

 ## Finder Holder
+A piece of the main telescope tube as a base, a piece of wood, a 50mm waste water pipe with six M4 screws.

 <img src="images/IMG_20181113_212845.jpg" width="300px" hspace="1em" />

 ## Tube

+160mm waste water tube.
+Seen here with abrasive papers taped to it for grinding the focuser locking nut.

 <img src="images/IMG_20181113_213948.jpg" width="300px" hspace="1em" />